HearSay Blog - Episode 1

 The use of accessibility icons on websites with overlay technology has been a hot topic over the years.
 The icon has made people more aware of digital accessibility and also makes it easy to spot which websites are using a technology solution.

 When someone clicks on these icons, they're taken to a set of tools designed to make the website easier to use for people with disabilities.
-Our version is called the Visual Toolkit, which offers various ways to change how the website looks and works, depending on what the user needs.
+Our version is called the Accessibility Help Desk, which offers various ways to change how the website looks and works, depending on what the user needs.

 Some experts in accessibility argue that these tools are unnecessary because similar features are already available in modern web browsers and assistive technologies.
 While this may be true today, it was not always the case.
 Additionally, many people may not know that you can press command and the plus sign at the same time on a Mac to make the text bigger.
 This and other features are there, but not everyone is aware of them.